Voxel51 raises $2 million for its video-native identification of people, cars and more – TechCrunch

 Each sighting is attached to the source video, with bounding boxes laid over it indicating the locations of what you’re looking for.
 You can then export the related videos, with or without annotations.
 There’s a demo site that shows how it all works.

-It’s not a little like Nexar’s recently announced Live Maps, though obviously also quite different.
+It’s a little like Nexar’s recently announced Live Maps, though obviously also quite different.
 That two companies can pursue AI-powered processing of massive amounts of street-level video data and still be distinct business propositions indicates how large the potential market for this type of service is.

 Despite its street-feature smarts, Voxel51 isn’t going after self-driving cars to start.
-Companies in that space, like Waymo and Toyota, are pursuing fairly narrow, vertically-oriented systems that are highly focused on identifying objects and behaviors specific to autonomous navigation.
+Companies in that space, like Waymo and Toyota, are pursuing fairly narrow, vertically oriented systems that are highly focused on identifying objects and behaviors specific to autonomous navigation.
 The priorities and needs are different from, say, a security firm or police force that monitors hundreds of cameras at once — and that’s where the company is headed right now.
 That’s consistent with the company’s pre-seed funding, which came from a NIST grant in the public safety sector.

 “The first phase of go to market is focusing on smart cities and public safety,” Corso said.
 “We’re working with police departments that are focused on citizen safety.
 So the officers want to know, is there a fire breaking out, or is a crowd gathering where it shouldn’t be gathering?”

-“Right now it’s experimental pilot — our system runs alongside Baltimore’s Citiwatch,” he continued, referring to a crime-monitoring surveillance system in the city.
+“Right now it’s an experimental pilot — our system runs alongside Baltimore’s CitiWatch,” he continued, referring to a crime-monitoring surveillance system in the city.
 “They have 800 cameras, and five or six retired cops that sit in a basement watching those — so we help them watch the right feed at the right time.
-Feedback has been exciting: When [Citiwatch overseer Major Hood] saw the output of our model, not just the person but the behavior, arguing or fighting, his eyes lit up.”
+Feedback has been exciting: When [CitiWatch overseer Major Hood] saw the output of our model, not just the person but the behavior, arguing or fighting, his eyes lit up.”

 Now, let’s be honest — it sounds a bit dystopian, doesn’t it?
 But Corso was careful to note that they are not in the business of tracking individuals.

-“We’re primarily privacy-preserving video analytics; We have no ability or interest in running face identification.
+“We’re primarily privacy-preserving video analytics; we have no ability or interest in running face identification.
 We don’t focus on any kind of identity,” he said.

 It’s good that the priority isn’t on identity, but it’s still a bit of a scary capability to be making available.
 And yet, as anyone can see, the capability is there — it’s just a matter of making it useful and helpful rather than simply creepy.
 While one can imagine unethical uses like cracking down on protestors, it’s also easy to imagine how useful this could be in an Amber or Silver alert situation.
 Bad guy in a beige Lexus?
 Boom, last seen here.

-At any rate the platform is impressive and the computer vision work that went into it even more so.
+At any rate, the platform is impressive and the computer vision work that went into it even more so.
 It’s no surprise that the company has raised a bit of cash to move forward.
 The $2 million seed round was led by eLab Ventures, a Palo Alto and Ann Arbor-based VC firm, and the company earlier attracted the $1.25 million grant from NIST mentioned earlier.

-The money will be used for the expected purposes, establishing the product, building out support and the non-technical side of the company, and so on.
-The flexible pricing and near-instant (in video processing terms) results seem like something that will drive adoption fairly quick given the huge volumes of untapped video out there.
+The money will be used for the expected purposes, establishing the product, building out support and the non-technical side of the company and so on.
+The flexible pricing and near-instant (in video processing terms) results seem like something that will drive adoption fairly quick, given the huge volumes of untapped video out there.
 Expect to see more companies like Corso and Moore’s as the value of that video becomes clear.